Skip to Content

 2 – Use the Right Size Pan

-Baking in a pan that’s too big will spread the batter out too thinly.
-This can result in brownies that bake too quickly, causing them to be too dry.
+On the other hand, baking in a pan that’s too big will spread the batter out too thinly.
+Not only will the brownies bake too quickly, causing them to dry, but they might also burn.

 3 – Use the Right Type of Pan